wp-plugins/atcontent/readme.txt

 * Brand new interface.
 More settings to fit your blog perfectly.

 = 7.8.4 =
-* Code cleanup and stability improvements
+* Code cleanup and stability improvements.

 = 7.8.3 =
 * Connect process small fixes.